 For an upscale brunch experience, look no further than California Grill at Disney’s Contemporary Resort.
 From complimentary mimosas to a make-your-own-bloody-Mary bar, this is a brunch that’s made for grown ups (although the kids are welcome too — and receive kid-friendly ‘mimosas’!).

 The buffet includes bountiful charcuterie and multifarious cheeses, sushi, pastries, Greek yogurt parfaits, salads, and classics like grits and pancakes.
 There’s something for everyone — and plenty of gourmet options you might not have tried before!

 California Grill — with its priceless view of the Magic Kingdom — is a relaxing and special place for a meal, and the brunch is amazing!
 Make your reservation for brunch on Sundays from 10Am to 1PM.

 Tucked away on the first floor of the Contemporary Resort, The Wave is a sleek, modern retreat that’s quiet and comfortable.

 With its upscale decor and focus on seasonal and sustainable foods, it’s a fantastic brunch pick for a more relaxing, grown up experience.

-There’s also an a la carte menu, including an avocado toast and other breakfast favorites prepared with “naturally-raised” eggs.
+The a la carte menu, includes an avocado toast and other breakfast favorites prepared with “naturally-raised” eggs.

 For more information about breakfast options on property, check out “The Best Thing I Ever Ate at Disney” for breakfast as well as our Breakfast Specialty Showdown.
 If you’re in need of a more speedy morning meal, explore our readers’ favorite quick service breakfast options.